 PSE&G | New Jersey

 PSE&G is the pioneer behind utility owned wholesale distributed generation (wholesale DG) in the United States and their renewable energy initiatives have helped make New Jersey one of the leading states for solar energy development.
-The utility’s renewable energy initiatives operate much like the successful CLEAN programs developed by the Clean Coalition, which create jobs, make communities more resilient, stimulate economic activity, and help mitigate climate change.
-This CLEAN brief examines PSE&G’s success in deploying utility owned wholesale DG and its subsequent rise as one of the nation’s top ten solar-connected utilities.
+The utility’s renewable energy initiatives operate much like the successful FIT programs developed by the Clean Coalition, which create jobs, make communities more resilient, stimulate economic activity, and help mitigate climate change.
+This FIT brief examines PSE&G’s success in deploying utility owned wholesale DG and its subsequent rise as one of the nation’s top ten solar-connected utilities.

 Read the PSE&G CLEAN brief here.